CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/04-create-custom-domain.md

    ![](media/6s4.png)

-1. To ensure traffic to the new domain is secure, click **Add binding** under SSL binding:
+1. To ensure traffic to the new domain is secure, click **Add binding** under SSL binding.

    ![](media/c34.png)